 Begun in 1987, the official Renaissance Faire has developed into a major tourist event in northwest Alabama.
-For many years it has been named one of the Top 20 Events in the Southeast by the Southeast Tourist Society in Roswell, Georgia, giving it recognition by more than 800 media outlets throughout the region.
+For many years it has been named one of the Top 20 Events in the Southeast by the Southeast Tourist Society in Roswell, Georgia; giving it recognition by more than 800 media outlets throughout the region.

-Although the faire takes place in the fall, excitement for it begins in the spring with the statewide announcement that the annual poster contest has officially opened.
+Although the Faire takes place in the fall, excitement for it begins in the spring with the statewide announcement that the annual poster contest has officially opened.
 Entries from throughout Alabama are submitted, with the artist of the winning entry receiving $500.
 The image is then used throughout the year to promote the Faire and to be replicated on posters and t-shirts, etc.

 Held in Wilson Park (renamed Fountain-On-The_Green for the two days of the Faire), this unusual event draws 30,000 – 35,000 people each year to its site in Wilson Park in downtown Florence.
 It is always held on the fourth Saturday and Sunday in October, taking advantage of the balmy weather and the gorgeous fall foliage in the park.

-As the Faire has grown, so have the other events which surround it during Renaissance Month, as October has been officially designated by local government.
+As the Faire has grown, so have the other events which surround it during Renaissance Month, as October has been officially designated by the local government.
 In fact, brochures advertising Florence, Alabama, as the Renaissance City have been published by the Florence-Lauderdale Tourism Bureau and are circulated throughout the region.
-Among the Renaissance-related events held during October are musical programs, public lectures, dramatic performances, art exhibits and dance programs.
-All of these are of the highest quality, and they set the stage perfectly for the faire.
+Among the Renaissance-related events held during October are musical programs, public lectures, dramatic performances, art exhibits, and dance programs.
+All of these are of the highest quality, and they set the stage perfectly for the Faire.

-Students and others learn about all aspects of the Renaissance – the rebirth of learning in almost every discipline, the social\cultural characteristics of the period, and the roles that the church and powerful families such as the Medicis played.
+Students and others learn about all aspects of the Renaissance – the rebirth of learning in almost every discipline, the social\cultural characteristics of the period, and the roles that the church and powerful families, such as the Medicis, played.

 October is a great time to be in Florence, Alabama — especially the fourth weekend!